 Richard Perry Loving was born on October 29, 1933, in Central Point, Virginia, part of Caroline County.
 In stark contrast to the segregation found in other Southern communities, the rural Caroline Country was known for its racial mixing, with people of different ethnic backgrounds openly socializing together, a dynamic which informed Loving’s personal connections.
 As a young man, he had a passion for revved up engines and drag car racing, winning prizes, and earned a living as a laborer and construction worker.

 Death and Legacy

 Richard Loving was killed in an automobile accident on June 29, 1975, in the county of his birth when his car was struck by another vehicle operated by a drunk driver who ran a stop sign.
 Mildred, who was also in the car, lost sight in her right eye.

-An unofficial holiday honoring the Lovings’ triumph and multiculturalism, called Loving Day, is celebrated on June 12, when the prohibition against mixed race marriages was lifted from every state constitution.
+An unofficial holiday honoring the Lovings’ triumph and multiculturalism, called Loving Day, is celebrated on June 12th, when the prohibition against mixed race marriages was lifted from every state constitution.
 After a 1996 TV-movie, another work on the couple's life, the Nancy Buirski documentary The Loving Story, was released in 2011.
 The big-screen biopic Loving, starring Joel Edgerton and Ruth Negga as Richard and Mildred Loving, was released in 2016.
-The film has received a groundswell of critical acclaim and was nominated for a Golden Globe and two Academy Awards.
+The film received a groundswell of critical acclaim and was nominated for a Golden Globe and two Academy Awards.